skilldrick/easyforth/index.markdown

 {% include editor.html %}

-You should see this at the top of the editor window:
+Every time you type a line followed by the `Enter` key, the Forth interpreter executes that line, and appends the string `ok` to let you know there were no errors.
+You should also notice that as you execute each line, the area at the top fills up with numbers.
+That area is our visualization of the stack.
+It should look like this:

 {% include stack.html stack="1 2 3" %}

-Every time you type a line followed by the Enter key, the Forth interpreter executes it, and appends the string `ok` to let you know there were no errors.
-You should also notice that as you press Enter on each line, the area at the top fills up with numbers.
-That area is our visualization of the stack.

-Now, into the same interpreter, type a single `+` followed by the Enter key.
+Now, into the same interpreter, type a single `+` followed by the `Enter` key.
 The top two elements on the stack, `2` and `3`, have been replaced by `5`.

 {% include stack.html stack="1 5" %}